tylabs/dovehawk/README.md

-# Dovehawk Bro Module
+# Dovehawk Zeek Module

 Threat Hunting with Zeek (Bro) and MISP

-This module uses the the built-in Intelligence Framework to load and monitor signatures from MISP automatically.
+This module uses Zeek's built-in Intelligence Framework to load and monitor signatures from MISP automatically.
 Indicators are downloaded from MISP every 6 hours and hits, called sightings, are reported back to MISP immediately.
 The module also includes a customized version of Jan Grashoefer's expiration code to remove indicators after they are deleted from MISP.

 Indicators are downloaded and read into memory.
-Content signatures in signatures.sig are MISP Network Activity->bro items downloaded from MISP.
-The event text should start with "MISP:".
+Content signatures in signatures.sig are MISP Network Activity->zeek items downloaded from MISP.
+The event text should start with "MISP:" (see Sample Content Signature section for an example).
 Zeek must be restarted to ingest the content signatures.
-To do this automatically we recommend restarting Zeek using broctl and a restart cron described in included file INSTALL.md
+To do this automatically we recommend restarting Zeek using broctl and a restart cron described in included file [INSTALL.md](INSTALL.md)

 Optional Slack.com web hook reporting.